rozek/appstudio-live-reload/README.md

 ## Use without explicit Installation

-If you do not want to install `appstudio-live-reload`, just open a terminal window, navigate to the folder for your AppStudio project and start web and monitoring server using
+If you do not want to install `appstudio-live-reload` (e.g., because you do not want to pollute your project folder with `node_modules/`, `package-lock.json` and `package.json`), just open a terminal window, navigate to the folder for your AppStudio project and start web and monitoring server using

 ```
 cd XXX.appstudio